alperengormez/alperengormez.github.io/_posts/2020-01-16-data-analysis-epl1718.md

 Manchester United        4-0  West Ham United
 ```

 It is important for our dataset to be balanced.
 In other words, the number of O2.5 and U2.5 matches should be close in order for the neural network to generalize well.
-From the figure below, we can see that we have a fairly balanced dataset.
+From the figure below, we can see that we have a somewhat balanced dataset.
 The numbers are not too far from each other.
 The network will tend to predict a match to be O2.5 though, because of the difference in the dataset.
 It would be better if we had a more balanced dataset, but that is what we have.

 ![Number of O2.5 and U2.5 matches in EPL 2017-2018]({{ site.url }}/assets/data_analysis_epl1718/ou25.jpg)